Karishma1105/Bone-tumor-11/README.md

 Load Data: Load the bone tumor dataset from a CSV file (bone_tumor_data.csv) into a Pandas DataFrame.

 Data Preprocessing: This section typically includes cleaning the data, handling missing values, and performing feature engineering.
-The actual code for this section will depend on the specific characteristics of your dataset.
+The actual code for this section will depend on the specific characteristics of the dataset.

 Split Data: Split the data into training and testing sets using train_test_split from scikit-learn.
 This is essential for evaluating the machine learning model.